Do you dread essay writing? Are you looking for some essay tips that will help you write an amazing essay—and have fun doing it?

 (By the way, what sources should you use for research?
 Check out tip #10 below.)

-The standard three-point essay is really made up of just five original sentences, surrounded by supporting paragraphs that back up those five sentences.
-If you’re feeling overwhelmed, just write five sentences.
-Here’s what they might look like:
+The standard three-point essay is really made up of just five original sentences surrounded by supporting paragraphs that back up those five sentences.
+If you're feeling overwhelmed, just write five sentences covering your most basic main points.

-- Thesis: While most students consider writing an essay a boring task, with the right mindset, it can actually be an enjoyable experience.
+- Introductory Paragraph: While most students consider writing an essay a boring task, with the right mindset, it can actually be an enjoyable experience.

 - Body #1: Most students think writing an essay is tedious because they focus on external rewards.